Last Updated: Monday, December 19, 2022

 How to use this resource

-Given the political sensitivities around this topic, the wide range of issues involved and the specialist knowledge required, this resource aims to support classroom teaching across a range of disciplines.
+Given the political sensitivities around teaching about war and conflict, the wide range of issues involved and the specialist knowledge required, this resource aims to support classroom teaching across a range of disciplines.

 Explore this resource

 Conflict is an ever-present feature of our modern world.
 Many of our learners may have been affected by the various situations which regularly make the news headlines.
-The links shared look at conflict in Ukraine.
-It is important to ensure that the information we provide to our learners is age appropriate and enables them to explore these complex issues and so support them towards reaching their own conclusions.
+It is important to ensure that the information we provide to our learners is age appropriate and enables them to explore these complex issues and to support them towards reaching their own conclusions.

 Understanding the news

-There has been an enormous amount of false news circulating on social media during the war.
+There is often an enormous amount of false news circulating on social media during the war.
 It is important that children and young people understand where to source news content and have the skills to evaluate its reliability.

 The digital learning team at Education Scotland has developed a resource that supports practitioner understanding of the importance of Information Literacy: critical thinking online relating to web based content such as news.